omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 * (Solved) For a number of months, my video feed would sometimes just cut out.
 It seemed to take a restart or two to get it working again.
 I believe this was due to the cheap video capture device I was using.
 After going back to the Camlink (as I describe below), things began being reliable again.
 * (Solved) Sometimes the video feed looks distorted.
 Like I’m really skinny.
 This seemed to be another issue with the video capture device.
 * (Solved) Up until recently I was having near daily kernel panics.
 They seem to have stopped when I started plugging in two USB-C connections to my laptop instead of one.
 Maybe having a large monitor, DSLR video, and a few other devices plugged in to the same connection was the cause?
 I have no idea.
 I do know it happened across three different computers, and with clean installs of Mac OS, and the kernel panics are all in Apple code.
 I'm not even sure this is related to the DSLR.
+* When I use the camera with most web browser based videoconferencing solutions, I get an echo in the sound, because Zoom seems to be the only solution out there that can use a microphone as both a speaker and microphone.
 * If I leave the camera on for a very long time, it needs to be cooled down or restarted.

 So all of this is to say the cost of having a DSLR setup is that it is more complex.
 It can result in having to do things like restart you computer right before an important meeting.
 Diagnosing these problems can be hard, because there can be so many places the problem can be.